oauthstuff/draft-oauth-par/main.md

 If the client is required to use signed request objects, either by authorization server or client policy (see [@!I-D.ietf-oauth-jwsreq], section 10.5), the authorization server MUST only accept requests complying with the definition given in (#request_parameter) and MUST refuse any other request with HTTP status code 400 and error code `invalid_request`.

-In addition to the error codes above, the pushed authorization request endpoint specifies use of the following HTTP status codes:
+In addition to the error codes above, the pushed authorization request endpoint can also make use of the following HTTP status codes:

 * 405: If the request did not use POST, the authorization server responds with an HTTP 405 (Method Not Allowed) status code.